AndrewGrant31/QT-Custom-CMake-Wizards/README.md

 ### compiling the code should be much easier

 Custom wizards for Qt Creator using CMake as the build system.
-* Custom Project Wizard based on CMake
+* Custom Project Wizards based on CMake
+** A straightforward, plain console project
+** A console project utilising the GoogleTest test framework
-* Custom class wizard
+* Custom class wizards
+** A class usable with the plain console project
+** A class usable with the GoogleTest console project

 ## Custom Qt Creator Project Wizard